Constance Finch-Hatton, Countess of Winchilsea

 Constance Henrietta Finch-Hatton, Countess of Winchilsea and Nottingham (née Paget; 22 January 1823 – 5 March 1878) was the first wife of George Finch-Hatton, 11th Earl of Winchilsea.

 Constance was born in St George Hanover Square, the daughter of Henry Paget, 2nd Marquess of Anglesey, and his wife, the former Eleanora Campbell, niece of the 6th and 7th Dukes of Argyll.
 A portrait of her as a child, with her brother, Henry, and sister, Eleanora, was painted by Francis William Wilkin.

+Her grandmother, Lady Caroline Villiers who married firstly to her grandfather Henry Paget, 1st Marquess of Anglesey, divorced then remarried to her great-uncle, 6th Duke of Argyll.

 She married the earl on 6 August 1846, before he inherited the earldom, when he was known as Viscount Maidstone.
 Their children were: